-For tax years beginning after December 31, 2008, an economic development tax credit is available.
+For tax years beginning after December 31, 2008 and before January 1, 2016, an economic development tax credit is available.
 The nonrefundable credit may be claimed against the corporate income and franchise tax or against the insurance premiums tax.
-The amount of credit available is limited to \$103.2 million, which is the amount of available credit that had not been allocated by WEDC in the five zone-based programs that this credit replaces plus an additional \$25 million authorized in 2011 Act 4.
+The amount of credit available is limited to \$103.2 million, which is the amount of available credit that had not been allocated by the former Department of Commerce in the five zone-based programs that this credit replaces, plus an additional \$100 million.
+Commerce's successor, WEDC, is authorized to award up to \$164.2 million in credit, with WEDC able to request an additional \$39 million from the Joint Committee on Finance.
+Unused tax credit amounts may be carried forward up to 15 years to offset future tax income and franchise tax liabilities.